rancher/rancher-docs/versioned_docs/version-2.7/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/restore-rancher-launched-kubernetes-clusters-from-backup.md

       1. Select a **Restore Type**.
       1. Click **Restore**.
     - For local snapshots, restore using the UI is **not** available.
-      1. In the upper right corner, click **⋮ > Edit YAML** to configure the setting `spec.cluster.rkeConfig.etcdSnapshotRestore.name` as the filename of the snapshot on disk in `/var/lib/rancher/<k3s/rke2>/server/db/snapshots/`.
+      1. In the upper right corner, click **⋮ > Edit YAML**.
-      1. Example YAML that can be added under your `rkeConfig` configuration:
+      1. The example YAML below can be added under your `rkeConfig` to configure the etcd restore:

       ```yaml
         ...
         rkeConfig:
           etcdSnapshotRestore:
-                name: <string> #Refers to the filename of the associated etcdsnapshot object.
+            name: <string> # This field is required.
+Refers to the filename of the associated etcdsnapshot object.
-                generation: <int> #Changing the generation initiates a snapshot restore.
-                restoreRKEConfig: <string> #Set to either none (or empty string), all, or kubernetesVersion.
         ...
       ```